RyanCCollins/grommet-forms/README.md

 We love JSX, but sometimes you just end up writing too much of it.
 The hope with this library is that you will save yourself some keystrokeys.
 Pass the form renderer a blob of data describing the hierarchy of your form / fields and get back a rendered form whose state is managed automatically by Redux (or not, that part is up to you!).

 ## Field Types
-All of the [Grommet form components](https://grommet.github.io/docs/components) are supported.
+All of the Grommet form components are supported.
 When you create your field object, set the `type` property to one of the [Grommet Form Field types](https://github.com/RyanCCollins/grommet-forms/blob/master/src/FormFieldMap.js).

+Each object in your fields array must contain a `type` and a `value` property.
+The rest of the fields in that object are properties.
+Refer to the [Grommet Docs website](https://grommet.github.io/docs/components) for a list of supported props.
+You can also reference the [source code](https://github.com/RyanCCollins/grommet-forms/blob/master/src/GrommetForm/types.js) to see the PropTypes (Flow Types) that we use internally.